 The placement is offered as an elective and students are expected to initiate their own placements with a relevant organisation, working for 120 hours in total.

-ABPL90307 MSD Vocational Placement can be undertaken in Semester 1, Semester 2 or another study period by negotiation with the Master of Urban Planning Academic Co-ordinator, Dr John Stone, and the host organisation.
+ABPL90307 MSD Vocational Placement can be undertaken in Semester 1, Semester 2 or another study period by negotiation with the Vocational placement subject coordinator and the host organisation.

 The subject is for unpaid work in a related planning field for 120 hours with a 5000-word assessment component.
 Please note that the work for the 5000-word assessment is included in the 120 hours.
 If you successfully complete the subject, you will receive 12.5 points credit towards multi-disciplinary electives in the Master of Urban Planning.